-- A. Follows policies according to the course syllabus and handbooks/manuals - B. Maintain at least minimum academic standards on all assignments, quizzes, and tests - C. Retains and builds upon previously learned information and skills - D. Maintains academic integrity
+- A. Follows policies according to the course syllabus and handbooks/manuals - B. Maintain at least minimum academic standards on all assignments, quizzes, and tests - C. Retains and builds upon previously learned information and skills - D. Demonstrate honesty in all academic and clinical work, including records, exams, assignments, projects, and research. - a.
+Avoid all forms of academic dishonesty, including cheating, plagiarism, fabrication, and falsification of data or records.